Kit

 ActiveCampaign

+Email marketing platforms might look similar on the surface, but the differences in automation depth, deliverability, and pricing structure can seriously impact your results.
 Kit (formerly ConvertKit) focuses on helping creators and authors build their audience with simple yet powerful email tools.
 ActiveCampaign targets businesses with complex automation needs and advanced marketing features.
 Both excel in their niches, but which fits your goals better?
+For a detailed cost comparison, check my Kit Pricing and ActiveCampaign Pricing breakdowns.

 Last updated: February 5, 2026